Sport in Germany: Winter sports

 German athletes have been competitive in Nordic combined.
 Title-winning competitors include Georg Thoma, Ulrich Wehling, Hermann Weinbuch, Ronny Ackermann and Eric Frenzel.

-Germany has enjoyed great success in alpine skiing, although the most successful German alpine skiers have tended to be female.
+Germany has enjoyed great success in alpine skiing, where the most successful German alpine skiers have tended to be female.
 One notable male alpine skier was Markus Wasmeier.
 Felix Neureuther is Germany's most successful male skier in terms of World Cup race wins with 13.
 Rosi Mittermaier, Katja Seizinger and Maria Höfl-Riesch have won multiple world-level titles on the women's circuit.

 In speed skating Germany has been a major power, particularly in women's competition.
 Four of the five most prolific winners in the women's ISU Speed Skating World Cup are German – Gunda Niemann-Stirnemann, Jenny Wolf, Anni Friesinger-Postma and Monique Garbrecht-Enfeldt.
 Claudia Pechstein won nine Olympic medals in long track speed skating, more than any other skater, male or female.
 Successful male German speed skaters have included Erhard Keller and Uwe-Jens Mey.
 Success in short track speed skating has been harder to come by, however Tyson Heung did win the overall ISU Short Track Speed Skating World Cup in 2006/07.

 Germany has a heritage in figure skating extending to the early days of international competition – Oskar Uhlig won the inaugural European Figure Skating Championships in 1891, while the first male and pairs World Champions were Gilbert Fuchs in 1896 and the pairing of Anna Hübler and Heinrich Burger in 1908 (Hübler and Burger were also the first Olympic gold medalists in pairs competition at the 1908 Games).
 Germany's best-known figure skater is Katarina Witt, a double Olympic gold medalist in the 1980s.
 Other notable German competitors include Manfred Schnelldorfer, Jan Hoffmann, Gabriele Seyfert, Anett Pötzsch and the pairings of Ria Baran and Paul Falk, Marika Kilius and Hans-Jürgen Bäumler, and Aliona Savchenko and Robin Szolkowy.

 Germany has been a regular competitor in Olympic Curling since the sport was reintroduced at the 1998 Winter Olympics.
 The German men's and women's teams both won World Curling Championships in 1992 and 1994.
 A related sport, known as Eisstockschiessen or ice stock sport, is played in southern Germany.

 While a minor sport in the country, Germany national bandy team has qualified for Division A of the 2017 Bandy World Championship.
 In terms of licensed athletes, bandy is the second biggest winter sport in the world.